-A writer and musician for as long as I can remember – I use songwriting as a way to understand who I is as a husband and father.
-The transparency in my music and honesty in my lyrics allows the listener a window into my life, as my songs reflect life’s struggles and redemption.
+A writer and musician for as long as I can remember – I use songwriting as a way to understand who I am as a husband and father.
+The transparency in my songwriting allows the listener a window into my life, as my songs reflect life’s struggles and redemption.

 Life Story (the longer bio)

 On an average day, I am trying to find a new way to be creative.
 Growing up, I wanted to be any of the following: a painter, a novelist, a poet, a musician and a baseball player.
 Now well into my 30’s, I’ve somehow managed to put all of those passions to work in my professional career as a graphic designer and a songwriter (except the baseball part).

 However, writing songs has never been more than the constant need to entertain my personal muse.
 When I was in high school, I would write songs as if my life depended on it.
 I would immediately record them on tapes that now collect dust in a closet in my small home studio.

 I have never been shy about letting my friends, family and strangers hear my music, but I’m a little hesitant to allow anyone to hear the songs I recorded in high school, but once I entered college in 1999, I began to write songs that I intended to play to a wider audience and record in real studios.
 Many of those songs were brought to life in 2004’s “Other Side of Town”, a record which took nearly 3 years to complete because I simply didn’t know what I was doing until a good friend stepped in to give me direction.